 Following the COVID-19 pandemic and sky-high inflation rates in the US, nonprofit organizations everywhere are racing to figure out ways to combat the trends they are seeing in fundraising.
 New donor retention, repeat donor retention, and recaptured donor rates are down significantly per AFP’s The Fundraising Effectiveness Project.
 The new donor retention rate is down 14.8% year over year, while the repeat donor retention rate is down 5.4% year over year.
+Clearly, many are struggling to on how to retain first-time donors.

 Improving the first-time donor retention rate can be one of the most effective ways to improve your overall fundraising results.
 The good news is that it is much more cost-effective to retain donors than acquire new ones.
 And, it is easier to retain donors who make a second gift.
 Start creating your donor retention plan today.